massma/website/website-src/causality.md

 #### Final words

-That was way longer than I expected; apologies.
+That was longer than I expected; apologies.
 Despite the length I glossed over or neglected a bunch of important details.
 We should have a paper with all of these details up on the [arXiv](https://arxiv.org/) soon; I am just wrinkling out some final